Learn How To Plant And Care for Your English Roses

 Mulch

 - Mulching with organic matter (a very wide range is available) is a very important part of rose growing, helping to conserve water, keeping the ground cool, and feeding the microorganisms and worms in the soil.
-It should preferably be well-rotted and, if it starts to diminish during the season, be reapplied.
+It should preferably be well-rotted and reapplied if it starts to diminish during the season.

 While every effort has been made to describe these plants accurately, please keep in mind that height, bloom time, and color may differ in various climates.
 The description of these plants has been written based on numerous outside resources.